raspberrypilearning/3D-scene/en/step_6.md

 --- /collapse ---

+You can also `start`{:class="block3sound"} multiple sounds so they play at the same time!

 --- collapse ---

 ---
-title: Choosing between play and start sound
+title: Starting multiple sounds
 ---

-There are two `sounds`{:class="block3sound"} blocks with very important differences.
+There are two `sounds`{:class="block3sound"} blocks with an important difference.

 + When you `play sound until done`{:class="block3sound"}, the sound will play all the way through. tThe next line of code in the script will not run until the sound is finished.